 Yoga at Serenity Eco Guesthouse was the way to go.
 They had a wide variety of options, some of which I tried out even knowing that I felt the best when I did Vinyasa flow.
 I had an unlimited pass for 7 days which cost me about $65 or 900,000IDR.
 Worth it.
 Their Vinyasa and Power yoga with a restorative class thrown in every now and again was just right for me.
 Besides being a yoga studio the guesthouse boasts nice open air organic, super healthy restaurant and sweet dormitories as well as bungalows all just a two minute walk from the beach.
 Highly recommend.
 I didn’t get a chance to stay there but that would be my first choice next time I visit.
 It’s not on the main drag but a road parallel and a 10-15 minute walk from the “downtown” Canggu (Betelnut, Crate Café, Old Man’s).

-My favorite thing to do, as I mentioned before, was to ride my bicycle to Echo beach, end of the road parallel to Old Man’s (opposite side of Serenity – serenity, oldmans, echo), and sit at the picnic tables of the restaurants right on the ocean watching the morning gang of surfers play on the 8-10ft waves.
+My favorite thing to do, as I mentioned before, was to ride my bicycle to Echo beach, end of the road parallel to Old Man’s (opposite side of Serenity – serenity, oldmans, echo), and sit at the picnic tables of the restaurants with a breakfast burrito, right on the ocean watching the morning gang of surfers play on the 8-10ft waves.
 There was a riptide starting right under the picnic table I liked to sit sipping coffee from and the best surfers knew how to use it to get out past the break without duckdiving or even, sometimes, getting splashed in the face.
 Impressive and so fun to watch.
 I would sit for hours just watching the ocean.
 The surfers made it fun but I could just watch the waves and be content for hours.
 I love the ocean and know I will need to continuously come back to or live by the ocean the rest of my life.
 It is a source of energy for me.